Colonial Venezuela: New Granada and Captaincy General (1717 - 1812)

 The Province of Venezuela came under the jurisdiction of the Viceroyalty of New Granada (established in 1717).
-The Province became the Captaincy General of Venezuela in 1777.
+The Province became the Captaincy General of Venezuela on 8 September 1777 through the Royal Decree of Graces of 1777 issued by Spain.

 In the 18th century a second Venezuelan society formed along the coast with the establishment of cocoa plantations manned by much larger importations of African slaves.
 Quite a number of black slaves also worked in the haciendas of the grassy llanos.
 Most of the Amerindians who still survived had perforce migrated to the plains and jungles to the south, where only Spanish friars took an interest in them — especially the Franciscans or Capucins, who compiled grammars and small lexicons for some of their languages.
 The most important friar misión (the name for an area of friar activity) developed in San Tomé in the Guayana Region.

 The Compañía Guipuzcoana de Caracas held a close monopoly on trade with Europe.
 The Guipuzcoana company stimulated the Venezuelan economy, especially in fostering the cultivation of cacao beans, which became Venezuela's principal export.
 It opened Venezuelan ports to foreign commerce, but this recognized a fait accompli.
 Like no other Spanish American dependency, Venezuela had more contacts with Europe through the British and French islands in the Caribbean.
 In an almost surreptitious, though legal, manner, Caracas itself had become an intellectual powerhouse.
 From 1721 it had its own university (Central University of Venezuela), which taught Latin, medicine and engineering, apart (of course) from the humanities.
 Its most illustrious graduate, Andrés Bello (1781–1865), became the greatest Spanish American polymath of his time.
 In Chacao, a town to the east of Caracas, there flourished a school of music whose director José Ángel Lamas (1775–1814) produced a few but impressive compositions according with the strictest 18th-century European canons.